 Instructions for playing and downloading the rehearsal tracks

 MP3 versions are included with the option either of playing through a browser or downloading to your laptop, tablet or phone.
-There is an MP3 file for all voices, and one each with emphasis on the individual voices.
-To play through the browser you are using now, click on the link to the piece of music you want to hear and click the “Play” button for the required track (usually an arrowhead on its side on the left of the player).
+There is an MP3 file for all voices, and one each with emphasis on each of the individual voices.
+To play through the browser you are using now, find the player for the piece of music you want to hear and click the “Play” button (usually an arrowhead on its side on the left of the player).

-To download an MP3 track to your laptop, press the “Download” button under the player.
+To download an MP3 track to your laptop, click on the “Download” link under the right hand end of the player.
 Depending on the browser type, operating system and type of your laptop, the downloaded file will either appear in your “Downloads” folder or you will be given the option of choosing a location for the file.
-This process should work using Safari on an Apple Mac, however on clicking on the file in the Downloads folder, probably it will start playing in iTunes.

 To download an MP3 track to an Android tablet or phone, follow the same procedure as for a laptop.
 The location to which the file was downloaded should be shown on the screen somewhere (although this may vary depending on the browser and/or phone or tablet model).